haokicode/c_widgets/README.md

 # Flutter Widget Learning Project

 This project is a step-by-step journey into learning the fundamental widgets in Flutter.
-It started as a static application and was gradually developed into an interactive app.
+It started as a static application and was gradually developed into an interactive, well-structured app.

 ## Project Evolution